Cavernous Swiss power plant undermined by renewable energy

-LE CHATELARD Switzerland (Reuters) - Deep in a Swiss mountain, workers have blasted out a cathedral-sized hole for a power plant that will help keep Europe’s lights on, but the profit outlook for the 1.9 billion Swiss franc ($2.1 billion) project has darkened since its construction began in 2008.
+LE CHATELARD, Switzerland, Aug 31 (Reuters) - Deep in a Swiss mountain, workers have blasted out a cathedral-sized hole for a power plant that will help keep Europe’s lights on, but the profit outlook for the 1.9 billion Swiss franc ($2.1 billion) project has darkened since its construction began in 2008.

 The Nant de Drance plant, and others like it, is being undermined by cheap renewable solar and wind energy, which up-ends its business model of pumping water uphill at night when power prices are low and releasing it to make electricity when prices peak in the daytime - a process known as pumped storage.